AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Build_Your_Function/README.md

     msg.style.paddingLeft = '20px;
 }
 ```
 Here, if the `msgType` parameter is set as `'warning'`, the warning icon is displayed and the panel's background color is set to red.
 If it is set to `'chat'`, the chat icon is displayed and the panel's background color is set to aqua blue.
-If the `msgType` parameter is not set at all (or to something different), the the `else { ... }` part of the code comes into play, and the paragraph is given default padding and no icon, with no background panel color set, either.
+If the `msgType` parameter is not set at all (or to something different), then the `else { ... }` part of the code comes into play, and the paragraph is given default padding and no icon, with no background panel color set, either.
 This provides a default state if no `msgType` parameter is provided, meaning that it is an optional parameter!

 5. Let's test out our updated function.
 Try updating the `displayMessage()` call from this:
 ```
 displayMessage('Woo, this is a different message!');